10 Things to Do in Porto with Kids

 Boat at the World of Discoveries| ©Erasmus

-Buy your tickets for World of Discoveries in Porto, a museum that shows children the regions of the world where Portuguese explorers arrived.
-If you book the Porto Card you can get a discount on your ticket.
+Buy your tickets for World of Discoveries in Porto, a museum that shows children the regions of the world reached by Portuguese explorers.
+If you book the Porto Card, you can get a discount on your ticket.

 The official description says it is an interactive museum, but I think sensory museum better describes the experience.
-I can tell you that all the kids (and adults) want to repeat the boat ride.
+I can tell you in advance that all children (and adults) want to repeat the boat trip.
 Let me explain what it consists of.

-While you listen to the stories of Ferdinand Magellan, Vasco de Gama, Bartolomé Díaz and other emblematic characters with the audio guide in Spanish, you will advance in a boat surrounded by the landscapes of China, Japan, Africa, as well as tropical forests, perceiving the distinctive aromas of these areas.
-It lasts approximately 20 minutes.
+While listening to the stories of Ferdinand Magellan, Vasco da Gama, Bartolomé Díaz, and other iconic figures with the audio guide in Spanish, you will travel in a boat surrounded by the landscapes of China, Japan, Africa, and tropical forests, taking in the distinctive aromas of these areas.
+The tour lasts approximately 20 minutes.

 Details of interest